Type 32 frigate: Funding issues

 In November 2022, the National Audit Office (NAO) reported that plans for the Type 32 frigate had been withdrawn by Navy Command due to concerns about unaffordability.
 Despite this, the MoD stated that the ships remained a key part of the future fleet.
 In January 2023, Defence Secretary of the United Kingdom Ben Wallace reported that the Type 32 frigate was still planned for implementation after "2030 or 2031", with further planning considerations to be addressed "between now and towards the centre of the decade."
 In 2023, the NAO's report on the MoD's Equipment Plan for 2023-2033 highlighted that new Royal Navy shipbuilding projects including the Type 32 frigate, Multi-Role Ocean Surveillance ships, Multi-Role Support Ships, Type 83 destroyers and associated Future Air Dominance System were £5.9 billion over existing budget.
+The project was formally cancelled in 2026 in favour of the future Common Combat Vessel (CCV) and future drone vessels, including the envisaged Type 91 "Missile Barge", Type 92 Sloop and Type 94 radar picket vessel.